Dancing2

 "Dancing2" is a song by Australian musician Keli Holiday, released on 12 August 2025, with the musician saying "This song is about meeting a love that seemed a world away."
 The song is Keli Holiday's first to enter the ARIA top 100.
+The track was co-written by singer-songwriter Alex Cameron and producer Konstantin Kersting.

 The music video was filmed in Melbourne and directed by Ryan Sauer and released on 28 August 2025.
-At the 2025 ARIA Music Awards, the video was nominated for ARIA Award for Best Video.
+At the 2025 ARIA Music Awards, the video won ARIA Award for Best Video.
+At the 2026 AACTA Awards, it was nominated for Audience Choice Award for Favourite Australian Music Video.

+"Dancing2" was voted in at number 2 on the 2025 Triple J Hottest 100.

+At the APRA Music Awards of 2026, the song was nominated for Song of the Year and Most Performed Alternative Work.
+At the AIR Awards of 2026, it was nominated for Independent Song of the Year.

 Critical reception

 Mary Varvaris from The Music called it "a love song with a pulsing beat and genuine, heart-on-your-sleeve lyrics."